duaraghav8/Ethlint/README.md

-Solium `v1` will soon be released in Beta.
-Its documentation is currently a work in progress and can be viewed at [readthedocs](http://solium.readthedocs.io/en/docs/).
-If you have any feedback on the docs, do leave your comments in issues or our Gitter channel!
+:fire::fire:Solium `v1` will soon be released in Beta.
+Its documentation is now live at [readthedocs](http://solium.readthedocs.io/).
+If you have any feedback on the docs, do leave your comments in issues or our Gitter channel!:fire::fire:
 ___

 ![solium](https://cloud.githubusercontent.com/assets/12758282/18283522/4b206522-7483-11e6-9bcd-2a70ebc8cfdb.png)